vcabales/ArduinoJson/_faqs/why-shouldnt-i-use-a-global-jsonbuffer.md

 ---

 `StaticJsonBuffer` and `DynamicJsonBuffer` are designed to be throwaway memory pools, they are not intended to be reused.
-As a consequence, using a global `JsonBuffer` is not possible.
+As a consequence, using a global `JsonBuffer` is not recommended.

 Make sure you read: [How to reuse a `JsonBuffer`?]({{site.baseurl}}/faq/how-to-reuse-a-jsonbuffer/).